ROCm/omnitrace/source/docs/instrumenting.md

     -d, --default-components       Default components to instrument (only useful when timemory is enabled in omnitrace library)
     --env                          Environment variables to add to the runtime in form VARIABLE=VALUE.
-E.g. use '--env OMNITRACE_USE_TIMEMORY=ON' to default to using timemory instead of perfetto --mpi                          Enable MPI support (requires omnitrace built w/ full or partial MPI support).
+E.g. use '--env OMNITRACE_PROFILE=ON' to default to using timemory instead of perfetto --mpi                          Enable MPI support (requires omnitrace built w/ full or partial MPI support).
 NOTE: this will automatically be activated if MPI_Init, MPI_Init_thread, MPI_Finalize, MPI_Comm_rank, or MPI_Comm_size are found in the symbol table of target